toniles/theta-beta-ratio/README.md

 This software is distributed under "The Unlicense".
 For a full understanding of what this entails, please refer to the accompanying `LICENSE` file or visit the official [Unlicense](https://unlicense.org/) website.

-## Contributions and Feedback

-For domain experts wishing to offer collaborations or feedback, please engage directly through the repository's structured systems.